cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 The function could also return `false` because "welcome1" does not have any uppercase letter.
 So this test may fail to check if the function can handle "Must not be any previous password in the passwords array" properly.

 The function could have also returned `false` because `P1!` does not contain any lowercase letter.
 How can we be 100% sure the function can correctly check passwords shorter than 5 characters?

+---
+## In older ITP

+#### Sprint-3/implement/is-valid-triangle.js

+Is it necessary to include the if-statement at lines 42-44?
+Can you find any values for a, b, and c, such that the function will fail after you removed the if-statement at lines 42-44?
+If you cannot find such a, b, and c, that means you probably do not need that if-statement.

+I will not go into details why in some programming languages (but not JavaScript) we need also to ensure a, b, c are positives.

+The main point I would like to make is, you should fully understand and be able to explain your code.
+An interviewer may ask you questions like what I am asking here, and it would reflect poorly on you if you cannot explain your code.

+---

+If any of `a`, `b`, and `c` is less than or equal to zero, then the condition at line 43 will always be false.
+Is there any need to further check if `a`, `b`, and `c` is less than or equal to zero at line 51?

+I will not go into details why in some programming languages (but not JavaScript) we need also to ensure a, b, c are positives.

+---

+In some programming languages that support "integer" data type, if `side1`, `side2`, and `side3` are of "integer" type, then we will need to also ensure all sides are positives (to take into account of possible ***integer overflow*** cases).
+But the "number" type in JavaScript is "double precision floating point" type, so such check can be omitted.